elementor/elementor/docs/core/common/assets/js/api/core/store.md

 unsubscribe(); // Will stop listening to changes.
 ```

-You can also use it inside a React application, just like the regular Redux store:
+The store can also be used inside a React application, just like the regular Redux store:
 ```javascript
 import { Provider, useDispatch, useSelector } from 'react-redux';